luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/new_ibp.md

 covariance of the objects $j=1,...,J$.
 Note that when $\bm S = \I$ then the dIBP reduces to the stick-breaking construction of the IBP.
 Hence, the "dependency" between objects is introduced to the model through $\bm S$.
+Recall also that since the stick-breaking representation of the IBP implicitly imposes an ordering of the columns so that features that are activated are more likely to occur in the left-most columns, the traditional IBP is not recovered in the sense that the pmf is recovered.
+But since the ordering of the features is not of major interest in application, the stick-breaking and dependent IBP behave like the IBP.

 ### Prior for $\alpha$ in Stick-breaking Construction for IBP